-Each member of the Committee shall be independent in accordance with the requirements of applicable law and the New York Stock Exchange.
+Each member of the Committee shall be independent in accordance with the requirements of applicable law and the listing standards of the New York Stock Exchange.

 The Committee shall meet at least two times per year at a time and place determined by the Committee chairperson, with further meetings to occur, or actions to be taken by unanimous written consent, when deemed necessary or desirable by the Committee or its chairperson.
 A majority of the members of the Committee present at a meeting shall constitute a quorum.
 All determinations of the Committee shall be made by a majority of its members present at a duly convened meeting.
 In lieu of a meeting, the Committee may act by unanimous written consent.

 The chairperson shall preside at all meetings of the Committee and shall set the agenda.
 In the absence of the chairperson at a duly convened meeting, the Committee shall select a member of the Committee to serve as chairperson of the meeting.
 The chairperson shall report the Committee’s actions, recommendations and findings to the Board at the next regularly scheduled Board meeting following a Committee meeting.

 The Committee may, in its discretion, delegate all or a portion of its authority to one or more subcommittees or individual members of the Committee as the Committee deems appropriate.
 The Committee may invite such members of management and other persons to its meetings as it may deem desirable or appropriate.